Moths of North Carolina

 Click on graph to enlarge

 Flight Comments: This wide-ranging species has been found nearly year-round, with a peak in seasonal activity in May through August.
-As of 2021, our two records are from late May and early June.
+As of 2024, our records are from late-May to late-August.

 Habitats and Life History

-Habitats: The larvae feed on evening-primroses, but the specific hosts and habitat requirements in North Carolina are undocumented.
+Habitats: The larvae feed on evening-primroses, but the specific hosts and habitat requirements in North Carolina are poorly documented.
+Several of our specimens are from a xeric community in the Sandhiils and along the coast.

 Observation Methods: The adults occasionally visit lights.
 We also recommend inspecting the flowers and developing buds of native Oenothera species and rearing the adults in order to better document host use within the state.